SystemJargon/unifi-usg/Unifi-InterVLAN-Multicast-mDNS/README.md

 ----

-The trick is allow mDNS by interface AND
+The trick is allow mDNS by interface.

 Have your Media-Network when configured as "Purpose" set to Corporate, not Guest.

+** This often fails above when people set their main LAN to Corporate, but their media/cast/IoT etc. network to Guest and also forget to enable mDNS on that interface/s.

 ![image](https://user-images.githubusercontent.com/24641464/163526824-d5259fb7-ea9d-4e6f-b878-4f1a9bce3e3b.png)